ENERZAi/OptimaV2-Docs/docs/about.md

 ![Visualized Graph](../img/optima_arch.png)

 ### Front-end
-- It covers all work to be done in graph level
+- Covers all work to be done in graph level
-- It takes networkx graph and parse it to convert into Optima graph
+- Takes networkx graph and parse it to convert into Optima graph
-- It optimizes a graph level optimization such as graph fusion, graph spliting
+- Optimizes a graph level optimization such as graph fusion, graph spliting

 ### Middle-end
 - It covers all work to be done in kernel(operation) level